The-Marcy-Lab-School/marcy-curriculum-docs/mod-2-oop/7-system-design-strategies.md

 We'll discuss these decision points as a class.

-## System Design Strategies & Principles
+## System Design Strategies and Principles

 Recall the system design prompt from the last lesson: